-If you’ve been in the muscle-building game for a while, you know quite well that you can’t stay on one routine forever.
-No matter how well you do initially, eventually gains will come to a halt and when that happens, a change is required.
-The problem is that you can’t just go to your favorite training website and pick any routine that looks cool because a random routine will lead to random results.
-You need a program that makes sense – one that follows a logical order of progression from the previous routine.
-Research shows that rotating between periods of higher volume (known as an extensive phase) with periods of higher intensity (intensive phase) is the way to go.
+If you’ve been in the muscle-building game for a while, you know you can’t stick with the same routine forever.
+No matter how well it works initially, progress will eventually stall—and when that happens, change is necessary.
+The problem is, you can’t just pick a random program from your favorite training website.
+Random routines lead to random results.
+Instead, you need a structured plan that follows a logical progression from your previous routine.

 Sequence.
 Exercise: Sets x Reps @ Tempo, Rest Interval